torvalds/linux/Documentation/media/uapi/v4l/vidioc-g-output.rst

 :ref:`VIDIOC_G_OUTPUT <VIDIOC_G_OUTPUT>` ioctl with a pointer to an integer where the driver stores the number of the output, as in the struct :c:type:`v4l2_output` ``index`` field.
-This ioctl will fail only when there are no video outputs, returning the ``EINVAL`` error code.
+This ioctl will fail only when there are yes video outputs, returning the ``EINVAL`` error code.

 To select a video output applications store the number of the desired